goldwind-ting/rucron/README.md

       alt="Download" />
   </a>

-A job scheduling library writed by rust, which is similar to [gocron](https://github.com/go-co-op/gocron) or linux crontab.
+A lighweight job scheduling library writed by rust, which is similar to [gocron](https://github.com/go-co-op/gocron) or linux crontab.
 The crate currently only supports asynchronous task which uses `tokio` runtime.

 ## Usage